knod/playback/README.md

 **`.playback`**

 Can be an empty object.
-State properties for this object, all of which are optional.
+State properties for this object, all of which are optional and listed below.